 - Both academic and applied: The course combines the academic rigour of an internationally respected management school with a highly practical and applied approach.
 The course is delivered by NGO Management practitioners with decades of first-hand experience and ongoing involvement in the sector.
 In addition we have guest lectures by senior NGO staff or consultants presenting the latest issues and exploring the real-world challenges they face.
 The shadowing exercise, a key component of the course, provides students with a unique insight into the day-to-day realities of NGO management.

-- A rich learning environment: The course lecturers are among the highly regarded in the University and have been awarded prizes for the quality of their teaching.
+- A rich learning environment: The course lecturers are among the most highly regarded in the University and have been awarded prizes for the quality of their teaching.
 Personal reflection and learning is encouraged through action learning sets and the coaching opportunities that are available.
 We place considerable emphasis on student participation and interaction.
 Together with the diversity of the student cohort each year, this creates a stimulating learning environment.

 This academically rigorous and practically applied postgraduate course is designed for those hoping to develop and senior management career in international development, become a board member of an international NGO board, or work in a foundation funding work internationally.
 As a student you will gain: